nie-ine/N3-rule-based_machine-reasoning/README.md

 A reasoning example on cardinality is given in the repository, using 2 external ontologies and an RDF data set on images of the [Knora server application](https://www.knora.org/), developed by the [DHLab (DHL)](https://dhlab.philhist.unibas.ch/en/home/) at the University of Basel and the [Data and Service Center for humanities (DaSCH)](https://dasch.swiss/).

 ### Temporal reasoning:
-Generally, time indicators are uniformly converted to intervals to calculate with.
+Generally, time indicators are uniformly converted to intervals to calculate with, using for instance datatyped literals, e.g. xs:dateTime, xs:duration.
 For this process the machine reasoner provides an extensive set of [Time and RIF Built-ins](https://raw.githubusercontent.com/josd/eye/master/eye-builtins.n3) based on W3C standards [RIF Datatypes and Built-Ins 1.0](https://www.w3.org/TR/2013/REC-rif-dtb-20130205/).
-Sets of built-ins in the machine reasoner support several ontologies for N3-rule declaration, and the usage of xsd datatyped literals (e.g. xsd:dateTime, xsd:duration).

 A temporal reasoning example is given in the repository, considering an event without a start or end date, with specific example of missing birth- or death date.